forestdb/forestdb.org/models/2025-problang-metaphor.md

 pragmatic reasoning allows listeners to arrive at that kind of inference by modeling the beliefs, goals, and choices of both the speaker and the listener.

-In the very first part of the code, we define the categoryPrior.
+In the very first part of the code, we define the categoriesPrior.
 John can either be a whale or a person, but there’s only a 1% probability that he’s actually a whale.
 This reflects our common-sense belief that people are typically people.